Yamix27/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-README for 0x04.
+A README for 0x04.
 Loops, conditions and parsing